-BI 374 - Senior Seminar Series in Biology Credits: 1
+BI 374 - Senior Seminar Series in Biology

 A seminar where students engage with biological topics of broader relevance through interaction with speakers, group discussion/projects, and reflection.
 Speakers (current Department faculty members and guests from other institutions) will present their work as well as career path.
 Students will discuss and communicate relevant topics in Biology and reflect on their own biology education and career goals.

 Prerequisites: BI 373 and senior status.
-Offered as S/U only.

 Note(s): Fulfills Senior Experience Coda requirement.